Bragg spectrum, K-theory and Gap Labelling of aperiodic solids: The one dimensional situation

-\cite{luck1989cantor}.
+cf.\ the statement (a) on page 5838 combined with Equations (3.7,3.8) of \cite{luck1989cantor}.
 His arguments were based on the transfer map for $H_\lambda$ and a perturbative analysis of its associated Liapounov exponent.
-But Luck's predictions are contradicted by the gap-labelling theorem.
-In fact, there are infinitely many $q\in\NM$ for which $\beta(\frac1{q})>-1$ \cite{baake2013scaling}.
-This shows the power of the gap-labelling theorem, namely it gives us a selection rule on which gaps can open under perturbation.
-We are not aware of any analytic arguments (not based on $K$-theory) which explain why the gap at wave vector $k=\frac13$ opens while that at wave vector $k=\frac15$ can't open.
-Of course, as $\beta(\frac13)$ is quite much bigger than $\beta(\frac15)$ we could expect that the gap at $k=\frac13$ to be larger than one at $k=\frac15$, but the latter cannot open at all.
+Luck's predictions are, however, contradicted by the gap-labelling theorem.
+In fact, there are infinitely many $q\in\NM$ for which $\gamma(\frac{2\pi}{q})> -1$, see \cite{baake2013scaling} where $\gamma$ is denoted by $\beta$, while the gap labelling group contains only denominators of the form $q=3\times 2^n$.
+This underlines the power of the gap-labelling theorem: it gives us a selection rule telling us which gaps can open under perturbation.
+We are not aware of any analytic arguments (not based on $K$-theory) which explain why the gap at wave vector $k=\frac13$ opens while, for instance, at wave vector $k=\frac15$ it cannot open.
+Of course, as $\gamma(\frac13)$ is quite much bigger than $\gamma(\frac15)$ one could expect the gap at $k=\frac13$ to be larger than the one at $k=\frac15$, but the gap labelling tells us that the latter cannot open at all.
 The gap opening mechanism for gaps with labels from outside of $\Et$ remains mysterious.